|

 Typical questions at such gatherings used to be:

-What are the basic tenents of Sikh Religion?
+What are the basic tenets of Sikh Religion?

 Details about my family?